Esri/arcgis-js-vscode-snippets/README.md

   **require**: Simple require example that loads the Map and MapView modules.

-  **createMap**: Create a new Map.
-Contains placeholders to replace the basemap, container value, zoom and center
+  **map**: Create a new Map with a MapView.
+Contains placeholders to replace the basemap, container value, zoom and center.

+  **scene**: Create a new Map with a SceneView.
+Contains placeholders to replace the basemap and the container value.

+  **webmap**: Create a new WebMap from an ArcGIS Online or Enterprise portal item.
+Contains a placeholder for the portal item id and for the container.

+  **webscene**: Create a new WebScene from an ArcGIS Online or Enterprise portal item.
+Contains a placeholder for the portal item id and for the container.

   **addLayerFromPortalItem**: Add a new layer to the map from an ArcGIS Online or Enterprise portal item.
 Contains a placeholder for the portal item id.

+  **simple**: Generates a SimpleRenderer.
+Contains a placeholder for the symbol.

+  **uniqueValue**: Generates a UniqueValueRenderer.
+Contains a placeholder for the field, the symbol and it generates a uniqueValueInfos array with placeholers for value, symbol and label for the legend.

+  **classBreaks**: Generates a ClassBreaksRenderer.
+Contains a placeholder for the field, the default symbol and it generates a classBreakInfos array with placeholers for minValue, maxValue, symbol and label for the legend.

+  **sizeVar**: Creates a SizeVariable with 2 size stops.
+The axis property is only used in 3D.
+It contains placeholders for field, normalizationField, the legend title and the size stop values.

+  **colorVar**: Creates a ColorVariable with 2 color stops.
+It contains placeholders for field, normalizationField, the legend title and the color stop values.

+  **labeling2d**: Creates the labelingInfo for labels in a MapView.

+  **labeling3d**: Creates the labelingInfo for labels in a SceneView.

+  **icon**: Creates a PointSymbol3D with IconSymbol3DLayer in a SceneView.
+Contains placeholders for primitive, color and size.

+  **object**: Creates a PointSymbol3D with ObjectSymbol3DLayer in a SceneView.
+Contains placeholders for primitive, color, height, depth and width.

+  **line**: Creates a LineSymbol3D with a LineSymbol3DLayer in a SceneView.
+Contains placeholders for color and size.

+  **path**: Creates a LineSymbol3D with a PathSymbol3DLayer in a SceneView.
+Contains placeholders for profile, color, width, height, join, cap, anchor and profileRotation.

+  **fill**: Creates a PolygonSymbol3D with a FillSymbol3DLayer in a SceneView.
+Contains placeholders for material color and outline color.

+  **extrude**: Creates a PolygonSymbol3D with an ExtrudeSymbol3DLayer in a SceneView.
+Contains placeholders for material color and size.

+  **mesh**: Creates a MeshSymbol3D with a FillSymbol3DLayer in a SceneView.
+Contains placeholder for color.

+  **edges**: Creates an edges object that can be applied to a FillSymbol3DLayer.
+  Contains placeholders for the type of edges (solid or sketch), the color, the size and the extensionLength.

+  **calloutSmall**: Generates the verticalOffset for a city scale level and the callout property.
+They should be set on PointSymbol3D or LabelSymbol3D.
+Contains placeholders for size, color and border color.

+  **calloutLarge**: Generates the verticalOffset for a globe scale level and the callout property.
+They should be set on PointSymbol3D or LabelSymbol3D.
+Contains placeholders for size, color and border color.

+  **elevationInfo**: Creates an object for elevationInfo to be set on layers.
+Contains placeholders for mode, offset, arcade driven expression and unit.

+  **background**: Creates an environment object for changing the background of a scene.
+It should be set on a SceneView and it contains a placeholder for color.

 - [TypeScript snippets](typescript.json)

-  **createMap**: Import the map and map view modules then create a new Map and MapView.
+  **map**: Import the map and map view modules then create a new Map and MapView.
 Contains placeholders for basemap, center and zoom.

-  **createScene**: Import the map and scene view modules then create a new Scene and Scene view.
+  **scene**: Import the map and scene view modules then create a new Scene and Scene view.
 Contains a placeholder for the basemap

-  **createWebmap** Import the WebMap and MapView modules and create a new MapView from a web map id.
+  **webmap** Import the WebMap and MapView modules and create a new MapView from a web map id.
 Contains a placeholder for the web map id and map container.

-  **createWebscene** Import the WebScene and SceneView modules and create a new SceneView from a portal item id.
+  **webscene** Import the WebScene and SceneView modules and create a new SceneView from a portal item id.
 Contains a placeholder for the item id and map container.

   **addLayerFromPortalItem**: Add a new layer to the map from an ArcGIS Online or Enterprise portal item.
 Contains a placeholder for the portal item id.

+  **simple**: Generates a SimpleRenderer.
+Contains a placeholder for the symbol.

+  **uniqueValue**: Generates a UniqueValueRenderer.
+Contains a placeholder for the field, the symbol and it generates a uniqueValueInfos array with placeholers for value, symbol and label for the legend.

+  **classBreaks**: Generates a ClassBreaksRenderer.
+Contains a placeholder for the field, the default symbol and it generates a classBreakInfos array with placeholers for minValue, maxValue, symbol and label for the legend.

+  **sizeVar**: Creates a SizeVariable with 2 size stops.
+The axis property is only used in 3D.
+It contains placeholders for field, normalizationField, the legend title and the size stop values.

+  **colorVar**: Creates a ColorVariable with 2 color stops.
+It contains placeholders for field, normalizationField, the legend title and the color stop values.

+  **labeling2d**: Creates the labelingInfo for labels in a MapView.

+  **labeling3d**: Creates the labelingInfo for labels in a SceneView.

+  **icon**: Creates a PointSymbol3D with IconSymbol3DLayer in a SceneView.
+Contains placeholders for primitive, color and size.

+  **object**: Creates a PointSymbol3D with ObjectSymbol3DLayer in a SceneView.
+Contains placeholders for primitive, color, height, depth and width.

+  **line**: Creates a LineSymbol3D with a LineSymbol3DLayer in a SceneView.
+Contains placeholders for color and size.

+  **path**: Creates a LineSymbol3D with a PathSymbol3DLayer in a SceneView.
+Contains placeholders for profile, color, width, height, join, cap, anchor and profileRotation.

+  **fill**: Creates a PolygonSymbol3D with a FillSymbol3DLayer in a SceneView.
+Contains placeholders for material color and outline color.

+  **extrude**: Creates a PolygonSymbol3D with an ExtrudeSymbol3DLayer in a SceneView.
+Contains placeholders for material color and size.

+  **mesh**: Creates a MeshSymbol3D with a FillSymbol3DLayer in a SceneView.
+Contains placeholder for color.

+  **sketchEdges**: Creates SketchEdges3D that can be applied to a FillSymbol3DLayer.
+  Contains placeholders for the color, the size and the extensionLength.

+  **solidEdges**: Creates SolidEdges3D that can be applied to a FillSymbol3DLayer.
+  Contains placeholders for the color and the size.

+  **calloutSmall**: Generates the verticalOffset for a city scale level and the callout property.
+They should be set on PointSymbol3D or LabelSymbol3D.
+Contains placeholders for size, color and border color.

+  **calloutLarge**: Generates the verticalOffset for a globe scale level and the callout property.
+They should be set on PointSymbol3D or LabelSymbol3D.
+Contains placeholders for size, color and border color.

+  **elevationInfo**: Creates an object for elevationInfo to be set on layers.
+Contains placeholders for mode, offset, arcade driven expression and unit.

+  **background**: Creates an environment object for changing the background of a scene.
+It should be set on a SceneView and it contains a placeholder for color.

 - [JSON snippets](json.json)